Telpenarmo/DDDDelivery/docs/process.md

 Orders are tracked through their whole lifecycle, from being requested to shipped or cancelled.

 DDDDelivery provides its users with methods to manage that lifecycle.
-The system is designed in a way enabling easy automation of that management and integration with external systems, i.e. e-shops and payment providers.
+It exposes a REST API, which enables easy automation of that management and integration with external systems, i.e. e-shops and payment providers.
+This API is intended to be integrated wih customer-facing applications like e-shops for submitting orders and their cancellation.
+A web-based UI is also provided to support the management of orders.

-DDDDelivery in MVP version does not distinguish between its users, so every one is "trusted", but not all-allowed.
+DDDDelivery in MVP version does not distinguish between its users.

 ### Orders lifecycle